Welcome to Apps on Demand, provided by the University of New Haven

 Apps on Demand is the University of New Haven’s implementation of Amazon AppStream 2.0, which allows users to access desktop applications through their HTML5-capable web browsers.
 This service’s main goal is to provide the specialized software necessary for each course without requiring each student to purchase the application.

-Apps on Demand can be found within your blackboard courses that will utilize programs found on Apps on Demand.
+Apps on Demand can be found within your canvas courses that will utilize programs found on Apps on Demand.

 Using Apps on Demand